m1ckw/m1ckw/README.md

 Hi and welcome to my Github profile!

 In a nutshell....
-I'm passionate about Data, Data analytics, Data Science, Coding and Software Development.
+I'm passionate about Data, Data Analytics, Data Science, Coding and Software Development.
 Especially Data! <br>
 Why Data? <br>